Why "The Light Fantastic?"

 Come, and trip it as ye go

-On the light fantastick toe,
+On the light fantastic toe,

 And in thy right hand lead with thee,

-The Mountain Nymph, sweet Liberty;
+The mountain-nymph, sweet Liberty;

 And if I give thee honour due,

-Mirth, admit me of thy crue
+Mirth, admit me of thy crew

 To live with her, and live with thee,